philosopherdog/W6D1-Lighthouse-Lecture/README.md

 * Your server calls APNs and their service calls the associated device and passes the data securely.

+* For remote notifications, your server environment must be capable of receiving data from user devices and sending notification-related data to APNs.

+* Most BAAS systems also include push notification support.

 ![](Images/diagram4.jpg)

 * There are 2 Notification API's. `UILocalNotifictions`, and the new system called `UNUserNotifications`.

 * `UNUserNotifications` was introduced in iOS 10.
-So, you might need to use both API in an app that is backward compatible. :(
+So, you might need to use both API's in an app that is backward compatible. :(

 * `UNUserNotifications` is way more powerful.
+(It goes without saying, prefer current API's over legacy ones).

 * Setting up remote notifications is very involved.
 So, I won’t be demoing that today.
 But we can learn the basics by looking at an example of a local notification.

 # =>Demo LocalNotification<=

 *  [Documentation Link](https://developer.apple.com/library/prerelease/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/Introduction.html#//apple_ref/doc/uid/TP40008194)

+#### The steps for configuring a local notification are as follows:

+1. Create and configure a `UNMutableNotificationContent` object with the notification details.
+2. Create a `UNCalendarNotificationTrigger`, `UNTimeIntervalNotificationTrigger`, or `UNLocationNotificationTrigger` object to describe the conditions under which the notification is delivered.
+3. Create a `UNNotificationRequest` object with the content and trigger information.
+4. Call the `addNotificationRequest:withCompletionHandler:` method to schedule the notification.

 ## Rest Requests & Today’s Assignment